 Peter Bell: What kind of a team works in a Merrill-Crowe plant?

 Mark Gorman: We plan to have one operator at the plant around-the-clock.
 There will be a refiner, which may only require one person full-time.
-There will be one person around-the-clock to operate the leach process – they will watch the ponds and the pad at all times.
+There will be one person around-the-clock to operate the leach process – watch the ponds and the pad at all times.
 There will be an additional 3 people to work the pad and the piping.

 Peter Bell: The piping on the pad is very important to make sure the pregnant solution flows properly.
 I’ve seen some pictures of crushed pipes in a presentation someone gave at PDAC and it was a little shocking.